mid2SUPAERO/ecoHALE/README.md

     git checkout v0.2.0

-This will use v0.2.0 of OpenAeroStruct, the most recent version.
+This will use v0.2.0 of OpenAeroStruct, the most recent stable version.

 ## Usage